-At our 80-100 bed facility in Kemah, Texas, we offer a wide range of treatment modalities.
-If we determine detox is necessary upon admission, patients can participate in our in-house detox process.
+At our 80-100 bed facility in Kemah, Texas, we offer a wide range of addiction treatment options in Houston.
+If we determine that a Houston medical detox program is necessary upon admission, patients can participate in our in-house detox process.
 When they are ready for counseling, our therapists and clinicians will put together a customized treatment plan.
 They will have the ability to select one or more therapies or treatments from a list that includes:

 - Dialectical behavior therapy (DBT)

 - Cognitive behavioral therapy (CBT)